 HOW DO I USE THE DENVER HEALTH PHARMACY RETAIL BY MAIL PROGRAM?

 Call or make an appointment to see your Denver Health provider.
 Ask your provider to write 90-day prescriptions for all of your maintenance medications.
 Complete the sign-up form, enclose the hard copies of your new 90-day supply prescriptions, and mail to Denver Health Central Fill Pharmacy, 500 Quivas Street, Suite A, Denver, CO 80204.
-Remember, to use this service prescriptions MUST be written by a Denver Health provider.
+To use this service, prescriptions MUST be written by a Denver Health provider.

 HOW LONG WILL IT TAKE TO RECEIVE MY PRESCRIPTIONS?

 Although most orders are shipped within 48 hours, please allow 7-10 business days prior to running out of medication.
 For most medications, Pharmacy Retail by Mail will not refill prescriptions until 75% of your last mail order prescription has been used.
 For a 90-day supply, this is 68 days from the date of the last fill.
 For example, if you received a 90-day supply of medication on January 1, you would not be able to request a refill until March 10.
 Refills are not sent automatically.
 You must request refills through the telephone refill system, or online by using the MyChart app.